-Our mission is to educate young people for professional careers in mental health nursing, one of the world’s most caring professions.
-This innovative academic programme develops students’ competency to deliver high-quality care, carry out relevant research and make significant contributions to mental health care services.
+Our mission is to educate young people for professional careers in mental health nursing, one of the world's most caring professions.
+This innovative academic programme develops the students' competency to deliver quality care, carry out relevant research and make significant contributions to the mental health care services.

 Students develop abilities in clinical reasoning, critical thinking, problem-solving, therapeutic communication and the management of change in mental health nursing.
-They also learn how to work effectively, both independently and with other health care professionals, in providing quality mental health care in various settings from clinical psychiatric to community mental health services.
+They also learn how to work independently in an effective manner and with other health care professionals in providing quality mental health care from psychiatric clinical settings to community mental health services.

 PolyU was the first university in Hong Kong to provide a pre-registration degree programme in nursing.
-Our innovative approaches to learning and teaching enhance students’ critical thinking and clinical decision making.
-This programme builds on our successful experience of delivering the psychiatric stream of the part-time Bachelor of Science (Honours) in Nursing programme, accredited by the Nursing Council of Hong Kong.
+Our innovative approaches to learning and teaching enhance our students' critical thinking and clinical decision making.
+This programme builds upon our successful experience of conducting the psychiatric stream of the part-time Bachelor of Science (Honours) in Nursing programme, which was accredited by the Nursing Council of Hong Kong.

 This is a 5-year full-time programme leading to registration with the Nursing Council of Hong Kong as a Registered Nurse (Psychiatric).
-The programme aims to educate students to be competent, creative and caring practitioners of psychiatric and mental health nursing, and to apply their creativity and critical thinking skills in the care of their clients.
+The programme aims to educate students to be competent, creative and caring practitioners of psychiatric/mental health nursing, and to apply their creativity and critical thinking skills in the care of their clients.

-The programme equips students to provide holistic care that encompasses safe, ethical, legal and culturally sensitive nursing therapeutics to clients of all ages and their families in various mental healthcare settings, and recognizes their central role in managing mental health care.
-Students have opportunities to develop sensitivity in their partnerships with individuals, families, groups, communities and other healthcare providers.
+The programme equips students for holistic care that encompasses safe, ethical, legal and culturally sensitive nursing therapeutics provided to clients of all ages and their families in various mental healthcare settings, and recognises their central role in managing mental health care.
+Students have opportunities to develop sensitivity to their partners with individuals, families, groups, communities and other healthcare providers.
 Through their participation in the healthcare system, they will become key players in the health promotion and care of psychiatric patients.

-The programme curriculum is based on The Bio-Psycho-Social Model and includes the following major content:
+The programme curriculum is based on the Bio-Psycho-Social Model of Psychiatric Nursing Care and includes the following major content:

-- In junior years, studies include health foundation subjects to facilitate students’ understanding of the predisposing and precipitating factors of stress.
-Applied sciences and nursing arts subjects are introduced, such as Public Health and Infection Control, Human Physiology, Sociology of Health, Introduction to Psychology, Human Anatomy, Fundamentals of Mental Health Nursing, Pathophysiology and Pharmacology, Medical and Surgical Nursing I, Communication Skills and Group Dynamics, Fundamentals of Nursing Therapeutics I & II, Abnormal Psychology and Mental Health Nursing Therapeutics I & II, Clinical Microbiology and Generic Social Work Practice with Individuals and Families.
-Fundamentals of Nursing Therapeutics in Chinese Medicine and Chinese Communication for Nursing are introduced in the first two years of study.
+- In junior years, studies include health foundation subjects to facilitate students’ understanding of the predisposing and precipitating factors of stresses.
+Applied sciences and nursing arts subjects such as Public Health and Infection Control, Human Physiology, Sociology of Health, Introduction to Psychology, Human Anatomy, Fundamentals of Mental Health Nursing, Pathophysiology and Pharmacology, Medical and Surgical Nursing I, Communication Skills and Group Dynamics, Fundamentals of Nursing Therapeutics I & II, Abnormal Psychology and Mental Health Nursing Therapeutics I & II, Clinical Microbiology, and Fundamentals of Nursing Therapeutics in Chinese Medicine and Chinese Communication for Nursing are introduced in the first two years of study.

-- In senior years, the focus broadens from illness to health to develop students’ understanding of people and their experiences of health and recovery.
+- In the senior years, the programme broadens the focus from illness to health to develop nurses’ understanding of people and their experiences with health and recovery.
 Inherent in this orientation is the use of blended teaching methodologies, which encourage students to develop their critical thinking, enhance their self-awareness and discover the world around them.
-Subjects include Medical and Surgical Nursing II, Psychotherapeutic Practice, Generic Social Work Practice with Groups, Organizations and Communities, Mental Health Nursing Therapeutics III & IV, Mental Health Education and Promotion, Neurobiological Basis in Mental Health, Ethical and Legal Aspects in Health Care, Mental Health Nursing Therapeutics in Community, Nursing Research and the Honours Project.
+Subjects such as Medical and Surgical Nursing II, Psychotherapeutic Practice, Quality and Patient Safety, Mental Health Nursing Therapeutics III & IV, Mental Health Education and Promotion, Neurobiological Basis in Mental Health, Ethical and Legal Aspects in Health Care, Mental Health Nursing Therapeutics in Community, Nursing Research and the Honours Project are introduced.

-- There is also an emphasis throughout the programme on practical experience as the grounds for integrating psychiatric nursing theory into practice.
+- There is also an emphasis throughout the programme on practical experience as the ground for integrating psychiatric nursing theory into practice.
 Students are encouraged to be thoughtful and reflective in their nursing practice.
-Psychiatric and mental health nursing practice experience is an essential part of the programme.
+Psychiatric/mental health nursing practice experience is essential in the programme.
 Students are directly involved with clients in their homes, and in hospitals and community settings.
 This may involve working in shifts.

-- A specific set of General University Requirement subjects including Leadership and Intra-personal Development, Freshman Seminar, Healthy Lifestyle, Language and Communication and Service Learning, together with broadening subjects provides our students with a broad knowledge base for holistic professional learning.
+- A specific set of General University Requirement subjects such as Leadership & Intra-personal Development, Freshman Seminar, Healthy Lifestyle, Language and Communication, Service Learning and broadening subjects provides our students with a broad knowledge base for holistic professional learning.